As an Amazon Associate we earn from qualifying purchases.

 Pan Roasted Asparagus

-This is our preferred way at home to cook asparagus, as it is extremely fast and easy to do.
+This is my preferred way at home to cook asparagus, as it is extremely fast and easy to do.
 It takes less than 5 minutes in total.
 Here are the steps:

 - Heat a pan on medium high heat.